raymondkiu/bioinformatics-tools/README.md

 # informatics-tools
-Some small and simple scripts useful for multiple bioinformatics purposes.
+Some small and simple scripts useful for various bioinformatics purposes.

 ### extract-contigs.pl
 This Perl script is able to extract contigs of FASTA files either by contig name or a list of contig names.